 Barnaby Feder is the settled minister at CVUUS.
 Before becoming a minister Barnaby worked for twenty-seven years as a reporter for the New York Times.
 Barnaby’s wife, Michele Lowy, is an elementary school teacher.
 They have three children, two sons and a daughter.

-Rev. Barnaby speaks about how lives are transformed by aging and the years when our common finish line comes into view.
+Rev. Barnaby spoke about how lives are transformed by aging and the years when our common finish line comes into view.
+Piper Harrell shared her testimony about Coming of Age, which she co-leads this year with Alli Izzard.

-Rev. Barnaby reflects on Gandhi and other prophets of love and justice who have shown us what extreme transformation looks like.
-Join us for a dive into lives that make us simultaneously hopeful and scared of human nature.
+Rev. Barnaby reflected on Gandhi and other prophets of love and justice who have shown us what extreme transformation looks like.
+We dove into lives that make us simultaneously hopeful and scared of human nature.
+Margy Young shared on the decision of her daughter Meg Young to house a Honduran mother and child as they seek asylum.
+This month’s donation is in support of the legal fund for this.

-Rev. Barnaby describes a promising way to find a sense of purpose in our lives when we feel we are at loose ends.
+Rev. Barnaby described a promising way to find a sense of purpose in our lives when we feel we are at loose ends.

-Rev. Barnaby shares two stories, one of creation and one of rebirth, that address the question of why we matter.
+Rev. Barnaby shared two stories, one of creation and one of rebirth, that address the question of why we matter.

 Rev. Barnaby reflected on the dramatic elements, both tragic and comic, of UU History.